Phonicmas/Rimdark40kMankindsFinest/Legiones Asstartes.md

 # ++++ VIII Legio ++++

 Konrad Curze.
 Forced black hair colour.
-Ability to project an area of darkness around him, reducing light to 0%, gaining +25% movement speed and critical hit chance when in dark.
+Ability to project an large area of darkness on a location, reducing light to 0%, gaining +25% movement speed and critical hit chance or hit chance when in dark.

 Night lords.
 Forced psychopath trait.
 Has a random chance of inducing fear in the enemy, forcing them to go for "cowering" behaviour.